 Check for sales, otherwise usually overpriced.

 Secondhand Japanese Shops I've Used and Recommend:

 I buy a lot secondhand.
 The items are usually in great condition and, for most of my orders, have never been opened before.
 This lets me get figures I missed out on before I started collecting or couldn't budget at time of release.

-My second favorite store for secondhand figures thanks to a daily updated selection, cheap shipping options, and no extra fees.
-Unlike the other shops which have a lot of secondhand items in new condition, most of AmiAmi preowned has been opened and used.
+My favorite store for secondhand figures thanks to a daily updated selection, cheap shipping options, and combining pre-owned items with my pre-orders for that month.
 Items are rated by separate figure and box conditions.
 "A" condition means it looks brand new, "B" means there is some normal ware but should still be good, "C" or lower you should probably avoid (at least for figure condition, I personally don't care too much about secondhand box condition).
-Pricing is hit or miss.
-Rare figures will have much better prices on the other shops.
+Pricing is hit or miss, but usually good compared to other stores.
 Their selection is good and updated daily (except Sundays).
 Stock status is accurate when ordering.